 Find nofollowed internal links

-Add a “Nofollow” filter.
-Sort the report by the number of internal links from high to low.
+To find them, just add a Nofollow filter.
+Switch to Internal links, then sort the report by the Links from target number of internal links from high to low.

 Where relevant, remove the nofollow attribute on the link.